Hammarn/1MB335/Lab3.md

 ![](Figure_Tiling_Pogodaetal.png)

-.center[Figure X: An illustration of tiling.
-Let’s say you have three assembled contigs that you have identified as mitochondrial: Node 12, Node 26, and Node 83 (black lines).
+***Figure X: An illustration of tiling.** Let’s say you have three assembled contigs that you have identified as mitochondrial: Node 12, Node 26, and Node 83 (black lines).
 You will use reads from the .fastq file (purple lines) to bridge the gap between these three contigs.
 The blue lines are the sequence that you identified and used to attach the respective contigs to each other for a complete, but not yet circularized mitochondrial genome.
-Taken from Pogoda et al. A guide to organellar genome assembly and annotation.]
+Taken from Pogoda et al. A guide to organellar genome assembly and annotation.*

 Your task now is to select a library of short reads for an individual of your species of interest.
 A good place to find that is NCBI.
 So, open the start page of NCBI again.
 In the 'All Databases' drop-down menu, choose 'SRA'.
 'SRA' is short for Sequence Read Archive.